7 Free Tools to Simplify Knitting Pattern Design

 Google Docs

-Google Docs is a free, web-based word processor, similar to Microsoft Word, that I use to create both my draft and final pattern - even for layout!
+Google Docs is a free, web-based word processor similar to Microsoft Word, which I use to create my draft and final pattern—even for layout!

-I love using Google Docs for pattern drafts as you can share the document with tech editors and they can add comments in the margins to highlight anything that needs fixing.
+• Collaborative Drafting: I write my pattern drafts in Google Docs and share the document with tech editors.
+They can add comments in the margins to highlight anything that needs fixing.

-Best of all, your tech editor and test knitters will always have access to the most recent version of the pattern as the file updates on their end automatically, whenever you make changes.
+• Real-Time Updates: Tech editors and test knitters always have access to the most recent version of the pattern, as updates are automatically synced.

-I lay out all of my final knitting patterns in Google Docs.
-They aren’t as sophisticated as they could be if designed in something like Adobe InDesign, however, you can create a simple, attractive and easy-to-follow pattern layout which, in my experience, is exactly what knitters enjoy working from anyway!
+• Final Layout: I lay out all of my final knitting patterns in Google Docs.
+Although not as sophisticated as Adobe InDesign, Google Docs allows for creating simple, attractive, and easy-to-follow pattern layouts, which many knitters enjoy working from.

 Tool 5: Test Knitting